 Django vs Flask Performance

-Django and Flask each present a rapid development experience, but aside from how quickly you can build an application, you might want to consider how fast the application you’ve built is going to be.
+When considering Django vs Flask, each presents a rapid development experience.
+But aside from how quickly you can build an application, you might want to consider how fast the application you’ve built is going to be.

 Python web framework benchmarks indicate that Flask is slightly faster at loading information from a database.
 This is to be expected, as Flask is a microframework, meaning there is less code needed to execute it’s commands.